mawinkler/uptonight/README.md

 ### Comets

 The visual magnitude limit is defined in `uptonight/const.py`.
-The constraints set for deep sky objects are *not* applied to the bodies.
+The constraints set for deep sky objects are *not* applied to the comets.
 Civil sunset and sunrise are used as the possible observation period.

 ```py
 # Default magnitude limit (comets)